3pings/docker-ee/MTA_LAB_README.md

 ## <a name="task1"></a>Task 1: Build a Docker EE Cluster

 In this first step we're going to install Docker Universal Control Plane (UCP) and Docker Trusted Registry.
 UCP is a web-based control plane for Docker containers that can deploy and manage Docker-based applications across Windows and Linux nodes.
-Docker Trusted Registry is a private registry server for story your Docker images.
+Docker Trusted Registry is a private registry server for storing your Docker images.

 ### <a name="task1.1"></a>Task 1.1: Install the UCP manager